"Sunrise at Valley Forge, Valley Forge National Historical Park, 2015." by U.S. National Park Service , public domain

 outdoors, photograph, walking, shoe, mud, rain, evening

-Maker Tutorial - The Market Wallet
+Maker Tutorial - The 18th Century Wallet

 Learn step-by-step how to make a market wallet!
 Civilian men and women (including those following the Continental Army) used market wallets to carry their personal items.
 It is likely that people would have carried them as they marched into Valley Forge on December 19, 1777.